How to Maximize Small Restaurants

 modern restaurant design

-A smaller restaurant exudes warmth and ambiance in a way that a larger restaurant doesn’t.
-Although a small restaurant with a small kitchen dramatically limits what you can offer on your menu, that doesn’t mean you can’t be creative.
-You could offer a rotating fixed price menu rather than a standing dinner menu.
-This kind of menu may include an appetizer, soup, salad, entrée and dessert all for a set price.
-Or it may also have a more limited selection in appetizers, main courses and desserts.
-A fixed price menu (known as a “prix fixe menu”) can keep a frantic kitchen under control during busy times.
-It gives the kitchen staff enough time to prepare for a busy shift and can help operations run smoothly.
-You can run a fixed price menu alongside your regular menu to promote specials.
+A smaller restaurant also creates a sense of warmth and ambiance that larger spaces often lack.
+While a small kitchen may limit your menu options, it doesn't mean you can't get creative.
+Consider offering a rotating fixed-price menu instead of a static dinner menu.
+This type of menu could include an appetizer, soup, salad, entrée, and dessert for a set price, or feature a more limited selection of appetizers, mains, and desserts.
+A fixed-price menu, or "prix fixe" menu, can help keep your kitchen organized during peak hours, giving staff ample time to prepare and ensuring smoother operations.
+You can also run a prix fixe menu alongside your regular menu to highlight specials and attract more customers.

 Small in Space and Cost but Not in Quality

-Most novice restaurateurs don’t have the budget to rent from a large location.
-Even many veterans prefer to use a small dining room.
-Even when the room is a bit cramped than what they like, owners try to maximize their space by fitting as many people as they can without sacrificing on comfort, service, quality of food, or ambiance.
-Though it may take some juggling at first, you can decide on a restaurant floor plan that works best with the space you have that is accommodating to both staff and customers.
+Most novice restaurateurs don’t have the budget for a large location.
+Even many seasoned operators prefer smaller dining rooms.
+While the space may be more cramped than they would like, owners often aim to maximize the area by seating as many guests as possible without compromising comfort, service, food quality, or ambiance.
+Though it may take some adjustment initially, you can create a floor plan that best utilizes the available space while accommodating both staff and customers.

-Lower rent is not the only thing that economically benefits small restaurants.
-Having only 20 restaurant tables requires less wait staff.
-Most operators don’t assign more than 5 tables to a server at a time.
-Not only does this arrangement allows you to operate with the few servers you have but you can also have a manager or host to provide additional service during busy times.
-If you have a bar area, you will only need one bartender.
-The kitchen depends on your menu and style of preparation but the smaller your menu is, the less stations, equipment, and staff you need.
-A smaller inventory of food, equipment, beverages and staff does not usually come at the cost of quality and sales.
-For instance, a restaurant layout design of a small eatery can get by with much smaller storage areas so long as foot traffic and frequent deliveries are possible in your location.
+Lower rent isn't the only economic benefit of smaller restaurants.
+With only 20 restaurant tables, you’ll need fewer servers.
+Most operators assign no more than five tables per server, which means you can run with a smaller staff while still providing attentive service.
+Additionally, having a manager or host available during busy times can further support operations.
+If you have a bar area, only one bartender is typically required.
+The size of your kitchen depends on your menu and preparation style, but the smaller the menu, the fewer stations, equipment, and staff you need.
+A smaller inventory of food, equipment, and beverages usually doesn't come at the expense of quality or sales.
+For example, a compact restaurant layout can operate with smaller storage areas, as long as the location allows for efficient foot traffic and frequent deliveries.

 Varying Built-Out Costs per Space

-Even when you decide to start small from scratch, there is still a built-out cost you need to consider.
-A small restaurant typically means fewer square feet which totals to a smaller budget to construction, restaurant furniture, fixtures and other equipment.
-You save money by bringing in revenue a lot sooner and not spend a lot on pre-opening rent and other occupancy costs.
-Based on the following review of start-up restaurants from 5 years ago, a restaurant built-out costs typically averages about $85 per square unit for an existing space but over $200 per square foot for a new space.
+Even when you decide to start small, there are still built-out costs to consider.
+A smaller restaurant typically means fewer square feet, which translates to a smaller budget for construction, restaurant furniture, fixtures, and equipment.
+You can save money by generating revenue sooner, without having to spend extensively on pre-opening rent and other occupancy costs.
+According to a review of startup restaurants from five years ago, built-out costs for a restaurant typically average about $85 per square foot for an existing space, but can exceed $200 per square foot for a new build.

 Type of Space Average Built-Out Cost per Sq.
 Ft.
-Estimate Built-Out Cost per Seat
+Estimated Built-Out Cost per Seat

 Existing Restaurant $85 $2,222